Covid precaution dose for 18+ age group at private vaccination centres from Apr 10 | Health

 Precaution dose of COVID-19 vaccines will be available to all aged above 18 years at private vaccination centres from April 10, the Union Health Ministry announced on Friday.

+According to official sources, the precaution dose will be of the same vaccine as the first and the second dose as of now.

-All those above the age of 18 who have completed nine months after the administration of the second dose will be eligible for the precaution dose, it said.
+Those above the age of 18 who have completed nine months after the administration of the second dose will be eligible for the precaution dose, the ministry said.
+The final guidelines on the precaution dose for people above 18 will soon be issued.

 ''It has been decided that the precaution dose of Covid vaccines will be made available to the 18-plus population group at private vaccination centres.
 This facility would be available at all private vaccination centres,'' the ministry said.